Battle off Texel: Battle

 Upon closer approach, the German vessels realised the nearby vessels were British and scattered, while Undaunted—which was closer to the Germans than the destroyers—opened fire on the nearest torpedo boat.
-This German vessel managed to dodge the fire from Undaunted by changing course but lost speed and the British force caught up.
+This German vessel managed to dodge the fire from Undaunted but lost speed and the British force caught up.
 To protect Undaunted from torpedo attack and to destroy the Germans as quickly as possible, Fox ordered the squadron to divide.
 Lance and Lennox chased S115 and S119 as Legion and Loyal pursued S117 and S118.
 Fire from Legion, Loyal and Undaunted damaged S118 so badly that its bridge was blown off the deck, sinking her at 15:17.
 Lance and Lennox engaged S115, disabling her steering gear and causing the German vessel to circle.
 Lennox's fire was so effective that the bridge of S115 was also destroyed but the German torpedo-boat did not strike her colours.